Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Auraliah/README.md

 Database Navigator: An extension to manage databases directly within IntelliJ IDEA.
 Python Community Edition: Adds Python support with rich features for Python development.

-13. Document Your Setup:
-    Create a comprehensive document outlining the steps you've taken to set up your developer environment.
-Include any configurations, customizations, or troubleshooting steps encountered during the process.

-#Deliverables:
-- Document detailing the setup process with step-by-step instructions and screenshots where necessary.
-- A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
-- A reflection on the challenges faced during setup and strategies employed to overcome them.

-#Submission:
-Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.

-#Evaluation Criteria:**
-- Completeness and accuracy of setup documentation.
-- Effectiveness of version control implementation.
-- Appropriateness of tools selected for the project requirements.
-- Clarity of reflection on challenges and solutions encountered.
-- Adherence to submission guidelines and deadlines.

-Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.